Ravi-Kant-Soni/SpringBoot-Webflow/README.md

 # SpringBoot-Webflow

+Have you found as your web application gets more complex, understanding and managing the page flow – the orchestration that drives your application use cases – gets harder and harder?
+Are you tired of being forced into very particular ways of doing things that don’t give you much reuse?
+Do you feel you’re spending too much time developing your own approaches to generic problems like session state management?

 Spring Web Flow builds on Spring MVC and allows implementing flows within a web application.
 It’s used for creating sequences of steps that guide users through a process or some business logic. sometimes the scenario may require be to have a more tight control over the flow of the application or to manage the possible ways to navigate through the application.

+<b> It is a powerful controller for use when your applications demand complex controlled navigations, such as wizards, to guide the user through a series of steps within a larger application transaction.</b>

 Spring  Web-Flow helps in this kind of scenario by clearly defining the views and the transition between them.
 Web-Flow is itself based on top of Spring MVC and hence provides all the goodies of Spring MVC plus the added control over the transitions.